-Berkeley Lab’s 2020 update of land-based wind technology data and trends provides an overview of key trends in the U.S. wind power market, with a focus on 2019.
-You can find a data file and presentation on the Files tab, below.
+The U.S. Department of Energy's 2021 edition of its land-based wind market report provides an overview of key trends in the U.S. wind power market, with a focus on 2020.
+You can find a report, data file and presentation on the Files tab, below.
 Additionally, several data visualizations are available on the Visualizations tab.
 Highlights of this year’s update include:

-- After topping out at 7¢/kWh for power purchase agreements (PPAs) executed in 2009, the national average price of wind PPAs has dropped to below 2¢/kWh—though this nationwide average is dominated by projects that hail from the low-priced interior of the country, where the wind resource is strongest.
-This sub-2¢/kWh average, which is possible in part due to federal tax support, falls below the projected future fuel costs of gas-fired generation.
-Utility-scale solar PPA prices have also declined precipitously, pressuring wind’s competitive position.
+- Wind energy prices remain low, around $20/MWh in the interior of the country: After topping out at $70/MWh for power purchase agreements (PPAs) executed in 2009, the national average price of wind PPAs has dropped.
+In the interior ‘wind belt’ of the country, recent pricing is around $20/MWh.
+In the West and East, prices tend to average $30/MWh or more.
+These prices, which are possible in part due to federal tax support, fall below the projected future fuel costs of gas-fired generation.

-- The value of wind in wholesale power markets is affected by the location of wind plants, their hourly output profiles, and how those characteristics correlate with real-time electricity prices and capacity markets.
-The market value of wind in 2019 was lowest in the Southwest Power Pool and ERCOT (averaging $15/MWh and $16/MWh, respectively) whereas the highest-value market was CAISO (at $37/MWh).
-Wind energy PPA prices are generally competitive with these value estimates.
+- Wind PPA prices are often attractive compared to wind’s grid-system market value: The value of wind in wholesale power markets is affected by the location of wind plants, their hourly output profiles, and how those characteristics correlate with real-time electricity prices and capacity markets.
+The market value of wind declined in 2020, following natural gas prices lower and averaging under $15/MWh in ERCOT, MISO, NYISO and SPP; higher values were seen in CAISO, ISO-NE and PJM.

-- For wind projects recently installed in the U.S., domestically manufactured content is highest for nacelle assembly (>90%), towers (65-85%), and blades and hubs (40-70%), but is much lower for most components internal to the nacelle.
+- The domestic supply chain for wind equipment is diverse: For wind projects recently installed in the U.S., domestically manufactured content is highest for nacelle assembly (>85%), towers (60-75%), and blades and hubs (30-50%), but is much lower for most components internal to the nacelle.